toofarm/shanecom/_content/projects/baseball-eval-flow.md

   This is the obvious one.
 I haven't uploaded this project to cloud hosting yet because of the costs, but I'd like to set it up on Digital Ocean App Platform, with a connection to Snowflake to hold the project's data.

 - ### Tune ML implementation
   In the initial phase of this project, I focused primarily on ETL.
-I'd like to go back and fine-tune the predictive modeling by experimenting with different weights, traning towards different metrics, and setting multiple ML algorythms to work on the same project.
+I'd like to go back and fine-tune the predictive modeling by experimenting with different weights, traning towards different metrics, and setting multiple ML algorithms to work on the same project.

 - ### Set up "self-healing" pipelines
   Implement generative AI tools to proactively fix pipelines in the event of a failure.

+# 👋 Thanks for checking it out

+It was exciting building Baseball Eval 1.0, but the real test will come once the MLB season begins.
+Once that happens, I'll be looking to make sure my pipelines can survive anamolies and data failures, and that my predictions are actually, you know, predictive.

-And that's it for Baseball Eval 1.0.
-I'll write a new post once the MLB season starts outlining how the app performed, and detailing any adjustments I made as a result.
+I'll write a new post once we're a ways into the season, outlining how the app performed, and detailing any adjustments I made as a result.

+In the meantime, thanks for checking it out and hit me up if there's anything about which you're curious.